google-deepmind/mujoco/doc/overview.rst

 and is rigidly attached to that body.
 Multiple geoms can be attached to the same body.
 This is particularly useful in light of the fact that MuJoCo's collision detector assumes that all geoms are convex (it internally replaces meshes with their convex hulls if the meshes are not convex).
 Thus if you want to model a non-convex shape, you have to decompose it into a union of convex geoms and attach all of them to the same body.

-Geoms can also have mass and inertia in the XML model (or rather material density which is used to compute the mass and inertia), but that is only used to compute the body mass and inertia in the model compiler.
-In the actual ``mjModel`` being simulated geoms do not have inertial properties.
+A geom can also have density or mass values specified in the XML, which the model compiler uses to compute the parent body's mass and inertia.
+Mass is either specified or computed from a geom's volume and :ref:`density
+<body-geom-density>`.
+Inertia is computed from the mass, shape, and uniform density assumption.
+If the
+:ref:`shellinertia <body-geom-shellinertia>` flag is set, mass is assumed to be uniformly distributed on the **surface**, :at:`density` is interpreted as mass-per-area, and the inertia contribution to the parent body is computed accordingly.
+In the actual ``mjModel`` being simulated, geoms do not have inertial properties.

 Sites are light geoms.
 They have the same appearance properties but cannot participate in collisions and cannot be used to infer body masses.
 On the other hand sites can do things that geoms cannot do: they can specify the volumes of touch